 Hikers of average ability can experience the grandeur of Buckskin Gulch on a day hike without needing hard-to-obtain permits, technical gear or vehicle shuttles.
 A round-trip hike of about 5 miles is sufficient to get a good look inside Buckskin.
 Many people do this safely on their own without a Buckskin tour guide, we only beg you to watch the weather closely.
 Flash floods are a real risk here.

 The best way to do an in-and-out day hike of Buckskin Gulch is to start at the Wire Pass Trailhead on House Rock Valley Road, which is halfway between Kanab and Page off Highway 89.
 This trailhead requires the least amount of hiking before you enter a narrow slot canyon.
-Don’t forget to bring $6 cash per person to purchase a day use permit at the trailhead.
+You need to purchase a day-use permit on recreation.gov for $6 per person in order to legally park at Wire Pass trailhead.
+Dogs are permitted on the trail, but also require a $6 permit.
 The hike follows the Wire Pass wash that turns into a slot canyon just over 1.5 miles from the car.
 As soon as Wire Pass turns into a narrow slot canyon you will encounter a rock jam that requires down climbing.
 We recommend exiting the slot canyon on your right before you get to the boulder, hiking a short distance, then dropping back down into the slot canyon once you are past the obstacle.
 You will probably see footprints and rock cairns where others have done the same.

 At 1.7 miles from the car, Wire Pass joins up with Buckskin.
 (Look for Native American rock art near the confluence.)
 From this point, we recommend you turn right and head downstream into Buckskin Gulch.
 Simply hike as far as you care to go, then turn around and head back.
 Often, gooey, sticky mud pits become people’s turning point.
 Depending on recent precipitation, you might encounter mud just past the Wire Pass confluence, or you might make it many miles before conditions get “interesting.”
 While many hikers make the trek successfully without a guide, others choose to hire a guide to hike Buckskin Gulch for various reasons.
 We offer 4X4 transportation, which is sometimes needed to access the trailhead, our guides know a lot and make the day interesting and fun, and they keep guests safe by knowing the terrain, understanding weather and flood risks, and knowing the route.
 Just as we were working on this blog post, Dreamland owners Paul and Sunny were called on search and rescue duty to help a couple who got lost and separated while hiking Buckskin Gulch.
 We’re grateful everything worked out.
 If you’re not confident in your ability to hike the backcountry, give us a call and we’ll help you make the best decision about whether to hike Buckskin on your own or with us.